 Use cases were the solution’s cornerstone

-From a technical perspective, the POS data warehouse is impressive: it consolidates three billion transactions annually across thousands of retail locations into a single database schema, and refreshes data from all locations on a nightly basis.
-However, the data set is so large that this single database simply could not meet all possible query requests in a timely manner, if at all.
+From a technical perspective, the POS data warehouse is impressive: it consolidates three billion transactions annually across thousands of retail locations into a single database schema and refreshes data from all locations on a nightly basis.
+However, the data set is so large that this single database simply could not meet all possible query requests promptly, if at all.
 Wavicle’s mission was to provide a viable source of answers to pressing business questions.
 This meant taking the time to intimately understand the business use cases and make them the cornerstone of our technology solution.

 Data mart solution built on AWS platform